Helping councils achieve their wellbeing and social connection goals

 Women over 50 who:

-• Have just moved to the area and are looking for an opportunity to get to know some people
+• Have just moved to the area and are looking for an opportunity to get to know new people, or explore the local area

 • Are new to retirement or semi-retirement and now have more spare time